-For the calculation of project emissions due to the import of electricity used to pump the LFG, the national grid CO2 coefficient is fixed ex-ante for the first 7-year crediting period and is calculated to be 0.2636 tCO2e/MWh (weighted average of the build margin (BM) and operating margin (OM) emission coefficients).
-The calculation of the BM emission coefficient was updated with regard to the requirements contained in ACM0002 version 5 and the calculations were based on electricity generation data provided by the Brazilian Electricity Agency (ANEEL) and the National Electricity System Operator (ONS) for the electricity generated in the South-Southeast-Midwest (S-SE-CO) grid in the years 2002-2004.
+For the calculation of project emissions due to the import of electricity used to pump the LFG, the national grid CO2 coefficient is fixed ex-ante for the first 7-year crediting period and is calculated to be 0.2647 tCO2e/MWh (weighted average of the build margin (BM) and operating margin (OM) emission coefficients).
+The calculation of the BM emission coefficient was updated with regard to the requirements contained in ACM0002 version 6 and the calculations were based on electricity generation data provided by the Brazilian Electricity Agency (ANEEL) and the National Electricity System Operator (ONS) for the electricity generated in the South-Southeast-Midwest (S-SE-CO) grid in the years 2002-2004, considering the IPCC Carbon emission factors for Residual Fuel Oil, Sub bituminous coal and dry natural gas as fossil combustible.
 Data for the years 2002-2004 are the most recent statistics available.